DoSomething/code-style/scss/README.md

 ### Formatting

- * We use two-space indents (not tabs), and wrap line-width to approximately 80 characters for readability.
+ * Use two-space indents (not tabs), and wrap line-width to approximately 80 characters for readability.
- * We write each property on a new line.
+ * Write each property on a new line.
  * Use single-quotes for strings.
- * When dealing with lengths, a `0` value should never have a unit.
+ * When dealing with lengths, a zero value should never have a unit.

  ```scss
   // Yep